hexoscott/anansi-eth/README.md

 You will need to specify two flags:
 - `-rpc-url`: The URL of the RPC to use
 - `-private-key`: The private key of the account to use for funding
+- `-job-file`: The file determining the jobs to load, defaults to ./config/all.json which loads 2 of each job type.